CopernicaMarketingSoftware/http-signatures-php/README.md

 that does not cover these headers is by definition invalid.
-- Read out the key-ID stored in the signature, and load the appropropriate key from the key storage (Copernica stores the key in DNS, so you will have to do a DNS lookup, but other parties may use a different technologies to share public keys or passwords).
+- Read out the key-ID stored in the signature, and load the appropropriate key from the key storage (Copernica stores the key in DNS, so you will have to do a DNS lookup, but other parties may use a different technology to share public keys or passwords).
 - Check if the signature is valid using the key loaded from storage.